currently seeking: volunteers for Large-breed dogs

 You can make an immediate and lasting impact on the life of a pet in need as a Dog Foster Care Volunteer at Lollypop Farm.
-We are currently seeking volunteers to welcome foster dogs into their homes–temporarily–while they heal from surgeries and receive lifesaving medications.
+We are currently seeking volunteers who are willing to welcome large-breed dogs into their homes–temporarily–while they heal from surgeries and receive lifesaving medications.
 They’ll get much-needed time in a home environment with you before they’re ready to become available for adoption.

 All potential foster volunteers must first fill out an application on our website.
 You will then be contacted by our Foster Care Coordinator to sign up for a foster care training course here at Lollypop Farm.